This Starbucks Copycat Pink Drink is Perfect for Valentine’s Day (& More Budget-Friendly Too!)

 According to Starbucks.com, the popular iced Pink Drink is made using their Strawberry Acai Refresher base (which has white grape concentrate and green coffee extract), coconut milk, and freeze-dried strawberries.
 Green coffee is what gives it the caffeine component.

-My homemade version will be using green tea, coconut milk, and fresh strawberry puree.
-So to be clear this won’t taste exact but has similar vibes using easy-to-find ingredients!
+My homemade version uses green tea, coconut milk, and fresh strawberry puree.
+So, to be clear, this won’t taste exactly the same but has similar vibes using easy-to-find ingredients!
 Honestly, I enjoyed this homemade version even more!

 Keto Tip!
 If you’re trying to cut carbs, be sure to check out our keto Starbucks-inspired pink drink recipe on Hip2Keto.com.